The Provision for Deaf Children

 "Pupils who are deaf are fully involved in all lessons because teachers plan very well to meet their needs, and because of high quality support from specialist staff.
 Teachers of the deaf provide high quality support for pupils' language development when these pupils are withdrawn to the quieter listening environment of the ERF base.
 This underpins their good or better progress in all subjects. "

 The mainstream staff and ERF team work closely together to educate deaf and hearing children alongside each other.

-Deaf children are given additional support from qualified and experienced Teacher of the Deaf, Specialist Teaching and Learning Assistant, and Teaching and Learning Support Assistant.
+Deaf children are given additional support from a qualified and experienced Teacher of the Deaf, Specialist Teaching and Learning Assistant, and Teaching and Learning Support Assistant.

 Children are given the support they need to progress and achieve.
 Support may be given in class or in the ERF Base.

 Other professionals including Speech and Language Therapists, Audiologists, Educational Psychologists and an Educational Audiologist, also provide regular support.

 "Pupils whose circumstances make them vulnerable, those who are deaf and those who have special educational needs, benefit from the excellent leadership of these areas and from the excellent relationships the school has with outside agencies."

 - To work in partnership with parents and liaise regularly about their child's progress.